pierrehoudayer/RUBIS/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Implement a function for compute the gravitational moments from the deformed model.
 - [ ] Allow the user to choose a multiple index $(N_1, N_2, \ldots, N_k)$ polytrope (with potential density discontinuities on the interfaces) as a 1D model to deform.

 See the [open issues](https://github.com/pierrehoudayer/RUBIS/issues) for a list of proposed features (and known issues).